osmocom/gr-osmosdr/README.md

 Forum
 -----

-We welcome any pySim related discussions in the [SDR](https://discourse.osmocom.org/c/sdr/) section of the osmocom discourse (web based Forum).
+We welcome any gr-osmosdr related discussions in the [SDR](https://discourse.osmocom.org/c/sdr/) section of the osmocom discourse (web based Forum).